cupakromer/guard-test/README.md

 Issue
 -----

 I've been trying to get [Guard](https://github.com/guard/guard) setup.
 It runs, but I've been facing a frustrating issue where all of the tests run twice.
 I've tried to reduce this to the simplest setup that reproduces the issue.
 This is that setup.

+Additionally, I'm running OS X 10.8.1.

+  `Darwin 12.1.0 Darwin Kernel Version 12.1.0: Tue Aug 14 13:29:55 PDT 2012; root:xnu-2050.9.2~1/RELEASE_X86_64 x86_64`

 Steps to Reproduce